gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 This repository contains scripts, datasets, logs, and plots for analyzing Czech FOI mortality data, with a focus on evaluating vaccine effectiveness (VE) and identifying potential biases.

 **Main Goal:**
 The project aims to fairly compare the survival time of vaccinated (VX) and unvaccinated (UVX) individuals during the study period using **RMST (Restricted Mean Survival Time)**.
-The scripts explore how vaccine effectiveness is calculated, detect data biases, and use simulations to test the robustness of statistical methods.
+The scripts explore how vaccine effectiveness is calculated, detect biases, and use simulations to test statistical methods.

 ---